patricktiu/hello-world-demo/README.md

 # Hello World

-A simple `Hello World` application that demonstrate a basic pattern for deploying an application into Red Hat OpenShift with IBM Cloud Pack for Application 4.0.1
+A simple `Hello World` application that demonstrate a basic pattern for deploying an application into Red Hat OpenShift with IBM Cloud Pack for Application 4.0.1 (Daily driver)

 *Note:*
 *For IBM CLoud Pack for Application 4.0.0, we need to update the openship-pipeline-operator to latest community version (0.8.2)*